Compare 2026 rent-control caps. Ten jurisdictions, one table. Statute-linked. Updated 2026-04-25.

 1. Statewide caps (CA, OR) are the ceiling — cities go lower, not higher.

 California AB 1482 (8.8%) is preempted anywhere the city has a stricter ordinance.
 In Los Angeles, the RSO's 3% is the binding cap for covered buildings — not 8.8%.
-The same is true in San Francisco (2.3%), Oakland, Berkeley, Santa Monica, and West Hollywood.
+In San Francisco, S.F.
+Admin.
+Code Ch.
+37 caps RY 2026-27 at 1.6% (RY 2025-26 was 1.4%) for covered multi-unit pre-Jun-13-1979 buildings, with the same flip-side: Costa-Hawkins exempt units (SFR / condo / post-1979 multi-unit) get AB 1482's 8.8% because the local law has no jurisdiction to displace state law for those units.
+Same stricter-of rule applies in Oakland, Berkeley, Santa Monica, and West Hollywood.
 Oregon has no local overrides — the state preempts cities.
-If you have units across CA cities, the per-unit calculation needs the city-vs-state overlay; RentCeiling's California page and Los Angeles page apply the stricter-of rule automatically.
+Montgomery County MD has the inverse relationship for the City of Takoma Park: TP runs its own rent-stabilization scheme alongside the county law, and the stricter of the two governs a Takoma Park unit.
+If you have units across CA cities, the per-unit calculation needs the city-vs-state overlay; RentCeiling's California page, Los Angeles page, San Francisco page, and Montgomery County page apply the stricter-of rule automatically.

 2. The reset date matters as much as the cap.

-CA resets August 1, OR September 30, LA RSO July 1, DC May 1, NYC October 1.
+CA resets August 1, OR September 30, LA RSO July 1, San Francisco March 1 (Rent Year — Rent Board publishes Jan-Feb from the BLS SF-Oakland-Hayward MSA CPI March-to-March reading), Montgomery County MD July 1, DC May 1, NYC October 1.
+Two catalogue jurisdictions reset on January 1 — Berkeley CA (Rent Stabilization Board publishes the next year's AGA by June 30 from the BLS SF-Oakland-Hayward MSA CPI July-to-June reading at 65% of CPI rounded to nearest tenth) and Washington State (Department of Commerce publishes the next year's residential cap each July from the BLS Seattle-Tacoma-Bellevue MSA CPI June-to-June reading).
 A notice served before the new cap date uses the old cap; a notice served after uses the new.
-The effective-date math in the notice itself is on a separate clock — the notice period (§827(b) for CA/LA, ORS §90.323 for OR, RTP-8 timing for NYC, Form 8 timing for DC, §504B.135 for Saint Paul) starts when the tenant receives the notice, NOT when the new cap takes effect.
+The effective-date math in the notice itself is on a separate clock — the notice period (§827(b) for CA/LA/SF/Berkeley, ORS §90.323 for OR, RTP-8 timing for NYC, Form 8 timing for DC, §504B.135 for Saint Paul, Ch.
+29 Art.
+VII 90-day rule for Montgomery County MD, RCW 59.18.140 / RCW 59.20.090 90-day rule plus the Department of Commerce-prescribed form for Washington State) starts when the tenant receives the notice, NOT when the new cap takes effect.
 Get either one wrong and the increase is voidable.

-3. Overcharge remedies are functionally equivalent — treble damages almost everywhere.
+3. Overcharge remedies are functionally equivalent — treble-damage-grade almost everywhere.

 CA §1947.12(h)(2), LA RSO §151.10, DC §42-3509.01, and NYC RSL via DHCR all allow tenants to recover up to three times the overcharge plus attorney fees.
 Oregon ORS §90.323(5) allows three months' rent plus actual damages and fees.
 Saint Paul §193A.08 allows rollback, refund, civil penalties, and — uniquely — revocation of the rental license.
+Montgomery County MD Ch.
+29 Art.
+VII is administered by DHCA with rent rollback, refund of overcharges, civil penalties, and use of the overcharge as an eviction defense for the unlawful portion.
+Washington State RCW 59.18.730 uniquely names a dollar penalty in statute — up to $7,500 per violation, on top of excess rent, up to three months of unlawful rent paid, attorney fees, and AG parens patriae enforcement authority.
 The common thread is that a single miscalculation can exceed a year of net operating income on a 1–4 unit property.
 Insurance usually does not cover it.

 4. Vacancy decontrol is where ordinances quietly diverge.

 CA and LA RSO allow full vacancy decontrol on just-cause vacancies — the unit resets to market.
+San Francisco resets on a legal vacancy too (Costa-Hawkins-mandated for SF Rent-Ordinance covered units), but does NOT reset when the vacancy follows a §37.9 just-cause violation, a §37.10B harassment finding, or a §37.9A Ellis Act re-rental of a withdrawn unit — in those cases the prior rent ceiling persists.
+Montgomery County MD also permits a market reset on a legal vacancy (voluntary move-out, lease-end non-renewal, or non-payment/material-breach termination — but NOT a retaliatory or discriminatory termination).
 DC allows a 10% bump on lawful vacancy, and NYC's RSL runs with the unit (no reset).
 Saint Paul's May 2025 amendment created a "partial vacancy decontrol" of 8% + CPI limited to just-cause vacancies.
 Oregon has no vacancy-decontrol mechanism — the next tenant's rent is market, but mid-tenancy increases remain capped.
 If you are underwriting acquisition, the vacancy-decontrol rule is the single most consequential line in this table.

 Run the math on your unit.